 Among all European countries, Russia’s relations with China are unique in that the two countries—empires for most of their relevant histories—shared a border.
 Trade between the two was, on the whole, carried out by caravan rather than ship; there were border garrisons a stone’s throw from each other.
 People and information transited the border along with goods.

 In Spies and Scholars, Gregory Afinogenov details three centuries of Russian attempts to pry information out of China, from the secrets of porcelain-making to Qing policies and inclinations.
 Afinogenov phrases his thesis in terms of a “knowledge regime”—who was producing or acquiring what knowledge for what purpose—which can perhaps be somewhat opaque to the uninitiated.
 Fortunately, it is not necessary to grasp Afinogenov’s academic objective to appreciate this overview of China as seen through Russian eyes: Afinogenov is a clear writer with a penchant for the interesting story and arresting personality, few of which the general reader is likely to have heard much of.
-His accounts ends with Russia’s acquisition of what came to be known as the “Far East” and the founding of Vladivostok in 1860.
+His account ends with Russia’s acquisition of what came to be known as the “Far East” and the founding of Vladivostok in 1860.

 Afinogenov is very good on context, as in this clear and succinct summary of early-modern Inner Asian history: